cvs-health/testaro/README.md

 - navigations (browser launches, visits to URLs, waits for page conditions, etc.)
 - tests (whether in dependency packages or defined by Autotest)
 - scoring (aggregating test results into total scores)
+- branching (continuing from a command other than the next one)

 An example of a move is: